facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

     return okay
 ```

-!!! new "New 9.2"
+/// new | New 9.2
 `SuperFencesException` added in 9.2
+///

 ### UML Diagram Example

-!!! warning "Support"
+/// warning | Support
 This example is mainly used to illustrate how custom fences work.
 While Mermaid is used in the example, it is the
 bare minimum needed to get diagrams working.

 Please reference [Mermaid's][mermaid] documents for more information on configuring features.
 PyMdown Extensions
 does not offer direct support for issues you may have in using [Mermaid][mermaid], feel free to use their issue
 tracker to report problems with their library.

 We do provide some [advanced notes on Mermaid](../extras/mermaid.md) if you are interested in learning how we use
 and configure it in our own documentation.
+///

 This example illustrates how you can use the `custom_fences` option to do UML diagrams with [Mermaid][mermaid].
 The
 settings below show us creating a new custom fence called `mermaid`.
 The special fence is set under the `custom_fences`